-Building an Email Service Provider (ESP) Marketing Automation Platform01/02/2017
+Building an Email Service Provider (ESP) Marketing Automation Platform05/20/2018

 The Remake of Dirigo's Messaging Platform - Konvey.com

 In early March 2015 Dirigo set out to retool our bulk email sending service or commercial ESP.
-Our goal is to build an application able to send 10-20 billion messages per year (prior to scaling the system up) for thousands of customers with advanced segmentation, marketing automation, and closed-loop marketing features — the complexity of which is only offered by a handful of the largest email marketers.
+Our goal was to build an application able to send 10-20 billion messages per year (prior to scaling the system up) for thousands of customers with advanced segmentation, marketing automation, and closed-loop marketing features — the complexity of which is only offered by a handful of the largest email marketers.
 And our goal is to do it with bigger data and more agility.
-We're using the same underlying messaging system (e.g. the emailing server technology) as ExactTarget, Campaigner, MailChimp, Responsys...
-The plan is to be Alpha testing a new email marketing platform by January 2016 [we pushed that back to late Fall 2016 because the scope of this project changed — from minimally viable to fully featured].
+We're using the same underlying messaging system (e.g. the mail transfer agent) as ExactTarget, Campaigner, MailChimp, Responsys...
+The plan was to be Alpha testing a new email marketing platform by January 2016 [we pushed that back to late Fall 2016 and then again to March 25, 2017 because the scope of this project changed — from minimally viable to fully featured].

 Building your own ESP is not an easy thingy.
 It requires a deep understanding of DNS, email protocols, load balanced hardware, mail transfer agents, feedback loops and bounce management, reputation, email abuse monitoring, blacklists, e-mail templates, list segmentation and so on.
 To do it the right way you'd need an industry insider that has already built a successful ESP, a whole lot of time, and real management commitment.
 We're going to be breaking-in to a difficult and somewhat mature market with feature-rich product offerings aimed at the most sophisticated campaigns/marketers.
 This ain't no Constant Contact .

 Well — we recruited Peter who has more than enough technical know-how and ESP specific commercial experience to get the job done.
-Peter engineered and built a large ESP platform for use in the restaurant vertical and has been sending high volumes of email for more than a decade.
-Other development and creative resources will join this project in the months to come.
+Peter engineered and built a large ESP platform (e.g. thousands of clients) for use in the restaurant vertical and has been sending high volumes (e.g. billions) of email for more than a decade.
+Prior to joining us, Peter spent many years building the www.fishbowl.com platform.

 The time to take the application into production mode is here.
 Ninety-six weeks.
 We'll pause for a brief moment to celebrate and then resume work...

 The development team wanted more time to test and hone.
 Not unreasonable or unexpected.
 Management wanted to be live because Konvey has been almost two years in the making.
-As a compromise, we agreed that Konvey will remain mostly a fully managed solution (by internal staff) until the end of March 2017 as we operationalize and document Konvey.
+As a compromise, we agreed that Konvey will remain mostly a fully managed solution (by internal staff) until the end of March 2017 [the platform has stayed fully managed into 2018 as we wait for Version 2] as we operationalize and document Konvey.

 December 26 [Week 94 & 95]